+1 212 318 2000

-This treatise offers practitioners in-depth coverage of such specialized topics as: upstream licensing and Open Source Licenses, bankruptcy issues in licensing, tax concerns in licensing, misuse and antitrust questions in licensing, federal government procurements and licensing, and privacy and information licensing.
+The three authors of this treatise examine the entire fabric of business and business innovation through the lens of licensing.
+Specialized topics include upstream licensing and Open Source Licenses, bankruptcy issues, taxation concerns, misuse and antitrust questions in licensing, federal government procurements, and privacy and information licensing.

 As licensing law is created and revised to keep pace with developer and user needs, Intellectual Property, Software, and Information Licensing: Law and Practice provides the information and tools practitioners need to develop comprehensive licensing agreements, rectify existing problems, maximize returns within the legal boundaries, anticipate new concerns, and avoid potential pitfalls.
 Unlike other licensing treatises, which focus on either license drafting or on the theory of license agreements, this treatise draws from the authors’ wealth of professional expertise to develop a balanced treatment that is both practical and theoretical in its approach.